 Think about Anna and the Apocalypse as the perfect movie if you loved Sean of the Dead but thought that what it really needed was some songs.
 In fact no, scratch that, this is the film for anyone that had fun with High School Musical but thought that it would have been vastly improved if it had been set in Scotland and had hoards of the undead in it.
 (Who wouldn’t think that?)
 This one is for all those Brit kids who enjoyed High School Musical a decade ago then, and still get a nostalgic kick from it now but really want something with a little more bite.

 The story follows a lot of zombie flick cliches such as the inventive ways of crushing a undead human head and having the infected minor characters turning quickly but with the named players having enough time to say goodbye or hold back the hoards before they go full zombie.
 There is a familiar switch from horror to pathos and once again the best route of escape seems to be through a dark and foreboding passage.
 The mixing of these things with excellent song and dance numbers does add new treats though and there are some other nice twists on convention elsewhere too.

 The young cast are also great.
 Ella Hunt has huge charisma in the lead but everyone handles the singing, dancing, comedy and tragedy with even skill.
 Familiar faces Mark Benton and Paul Kaye support well in the adult cast as well.

 Anna and the Apocalypse isn’t going to set the world on fire but it definitely deserves more fanfare that it got at the end of last year.
-It celebrates teenage friendships, has a formidable female protagonist, contains loads of catchy tunes and it’s got plenty of guts.
-Plenty to get your teeth into.
+It celebrates teenage friendships, has a formidable female protagonist, it contains loads of catchy tunes and it’s got plenty of guts.
+Plenty to get your teeth into then.
 I would urge you to hunt it down now that it’s easy to do so.